Gaboon viper: Distribution and habitat

-Behavior
+Behaviour

-A Gaboon viper can blend in with its surroundings.
+A Gaboon viper blending in with its environment.

 Primarily nocturnal, Gaboon vipers have a reputation for being slow-moving and placid.
 They usually hunt by ambush, often spending long periods motionless, waiting for suitable prey to pass by, though they have been known to hunt actively, mostly during the first six hours of the night.
 In Kumasi, Ghana, they were regularly killed by ranch hands around some stables in an open field with the forest some 500 meters away—a sign that they were hunting rats in the grassland.
 They are usually very tolerant snakes, even when handled, and rarely bite or hiss, unlike most vipers.
 However, bites by bad-tempered individuals do occur.

 Locomotion is mostly rectilinear, in a sluggish "walking" motion of the ventral scales.
 They may writhe from side to side when alarmed, but only for short distances.
 Ditmars (1933) even described them as being capable of sidewinding.

 If threatened, Gaboon vipers may hiss loudly as a warning, doing so in a deep and steady rhythm, slightly flattening the head at the expiration of each breath.
 Despite this, they are unlikely to strike unless severely provoked; however, they are one of the fastest-striking snakes in the world, so care should be taken in handling them.
 It is best to avoid handling them in most circumstances.

 Numerous descriptions have been given of their generally unaggressive nature.
 Sweeney (1961) wrote they are so docile that they "can be handled as freely as any nonvenomous species," although this is absolutely not recommended.
 In Lane (1963), Ionides explained he would capture specimens by first touching them lightly on the top of the head with a pair of tongs to test their reactions.
 Hissing and anger were rarely displayed, so the tongs were usually set aside and the snakes firmly grasped by the neck with one hand and the body supported with the other as he picked them up and carried them to a box for containment.
 He said the snakes hardly ever struggled.

 Parry (1975) described how this species has a wider range of eye movement than other snakes.
 Along a horizontal plane, eye movement can be maintained even if the head is rotated up or down to an angle of up to 45°.
 If the head is rotated 360°, one eye will tilt up and the other down, depending on the direction of rotation.
 Also, if one eye looks forward, the other looks back, as if both are connected to a fixed position on an axis between them.
 In general, the eyes often flick back and forth in a rapid and jerky manner.
 When asleep, no eye movement occurs and the pupils are strongly contracted.
 The pupils dilate suddenly and eye movement resumes when the animal awakens.